alexshore/games/README.md

 # Games

-Repo containg games I've already made and games that I hope to make in the future.
+Repo containing games I've already made and plans of games that I hope to make in the future.

 ### Current
 - Snake (Python using Arcade)